fedora-riscv/releng/docs/source/contributing.rst

     $ git commit -s -m "awesome patch to somefile.py"

 * This step is optional but recommended in order to avoid collisions when submitting upstream.
-Here we will checkout master again and merge ``upstream/master`` so that we can resolve any conflicts locally.
+Here we will checkout main again and merge ``upstream/main`` so that we can resolve any conflicts locally.

   ::

-    $ git checkout master
+    $ git checkout main
-    $ git pull --rebase upstream master
+    $ git pull --rebase upstream main
-    $ git push origin master
+    $ git push origin main

-* Rebase on master before submitting a pull request
+* Rebase on main before submitting a pull request

   ::

-    $ git rebase master
+    $ git rebase main

     .....
 Resolve any conflicts if needed ......